rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 ## 3. Accessibility Standards for Presenters

-Providing accessibility standards for presenters accomplishes two goals: providint access for participants with disabilities, and educating presenters, who are usually more structurally priveleged, about how to make their material more inclusive.
+Providing accessibility standards for presenters accomplishes two goals: providing access for participants with disabilities, and educating presenters, who are usually more structurally privileged, about how to make their material more inclusive.
 We wrote accessibility standards with instructional resources for [UseR!2021](https://user2021.r-project.org/participation/talks-access/).
 Some presenters told us they learned a lot of things about making their work accessible,